The Accounting Seed Cash Flow statement is a tool to report on cash coming in and out of your business.

-Accounting Seed's Cash Flow Statement feature cannot generate a Cash Flow Statement until your next fiscal year.
-This is because all cash related transactions (Cash Disbursements, Cash Receipts and Journal Entries to a cash account) in a customer's fiscal year are required to be tagged with a Cash Flow category in order to generate a Cash Flow Statement.
-We are releasing this functionality early to allow our existing customers to do the necessary planning, setup and training of staff prior to the beginning of their next fiscal year.
+Note: If you are activating this feature after your initial Go Live, the feature cannot generate a Cash Flow Statement until the accounting year following the year you activate the feature.
+This is because all cash related transactions (Cash Disbursements, Cash Receipts and Journal Entries to a cash account) in a fiscal year are required to be tagged with a Cash Flow category in order to generate a Cash Flow Statement.

 Enable Cash Flow Statement

-2. Review the out of the box Cash Flow Categories created, delete the ones that do not apply, and create new ones as appropriate.
+- Review the out of the box Cash Flow Categories that were created.
+Then, click Edit again to delete the ones that do not apply, and create new ones, if necessary.

-4. If you have used Accounting Seed prior to the Daisy release you will need to add the Cash Flow Category fields onto the source object Page Layouts.
-If you do not have permission to do this, contact your Salesforce system administrator to help you.
+- If you have used Accounting Seed prior to the Daisy release you will need to add the Cash Flow Category fields onto the source object Page Layouts.
+If you do not have permission to do this, contact your Salesforce system administrator.
 The following object Page Layouts will need to be adjusted:

 - Cash Disbursement